NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/H/Helmsman's Recourse (Greater).md

 * * *

 **Effect** For 10 minutes, you don't sink if you haven't succeeded at a Swim action on a turn, and if you're submerged, you automatically ascend 10 feet at the end of your turn.
-When you Activate the shield, it casts [[Spells/Water Walk|Water Walk]] on you.
+When you Activate the shield, it casts [[Water Walk|Water Walk]] on you.

 *Source: Pathfinder Treasure Vault*
 *OGL*